jakemeout/jakemeout/README.md

 <div align="center">

-  🌱 I’m currently learning Python
+  🌱 I’m currently learning and working on an application with python/FastAPI and React/Redux (toolkit)

   👨‍💻 All of my projects are available at [https://jakemeout.github.io/](https://jakemeout.github.io/)